penguinbuilds/emgmt/README.md

 - Create new Poetry project: `poetry new emgmt` or initialize inside an existing folder: `poetry init`
 - Activate the virtual environment: `Invoke-Expression (poetry env activate)`
-- add dependencies with: `poetry add fastapi[standard] sqlalchemy typer alembic pyjwt`
+- install dependencies with: `poetry install`
 - create a `.env` file based on `.env.local`

 ### Launching the Application